Diagnosing Pathological Chain-of-Thought in Reasoning Models: Limitations

 \section{Limitations}

 Our metrics measure the causal influence of the CoT which can help identify certain failure modes related to faithfulness.
 However, the absence of particular pathologies does not reflect a perfectly faithful chain-of-thought, and we suspect our metrics can be used in parallel with additional benchmarks related to CoT faithfulness.
 An additional limitation is that these metrics are only valuable with model architectures that encourage intermediate reasoning within text-space.
 For instance, if the CoT were replaced with reasoning within the latent space such as Meta's COCONUT architecture, our metrics would become inapplicable ~\citep{hao2024training}.
 Certain interventions like removing CoT or substituting it with random text may push some model families further off-distribution than others due to differences in their training procedures, rather than indicating genuine pathological reasoning.
 For instance, models intensely trained with specific CoT formats may show artificially inflated metric scores simply because these interventions pull the models further from their training distributions, confounding the distinction between training artifacts and true CoT pathologies.
 Moreover, establishing ground-truth for CoT health is fundamentally challenging, there is no oracle to verify whether a model's reasoning is genuinely healthy.
-To address this, we adopt a relative baseline approach: we compare fine-tuned model organisms against the same architecture's pre-fine-tuning state, treating the original model as the healthy reference.
-This within-model comparison isolates the effects of pathology-inducing training from confounds such as model capacity or architectural differences.
+To address this, we compare model organisms against the same architecture's baselines, treating the original model as the healthy reference.
+This within-model comparison How isolates the effects of pathology-inducing training from confounds such as model capacity or architectural differences.
 However, this approach assumes the base model does not already exhibit significant pathologies, an assumption that may not hold for all foundation models.